-What Type Of NYC Apartment Are You Buying?
+- Decide What Type of NYC Apartment You Want

-Before you begin your search to buy an NYC apartment, it’s essential to understand what type of property you’re buying, and what’s required.
+The first step in buying an apartment in NYC is to decide what type of apartment you want so that you can begin your search.
+It’s essential to understand what type of property you’re buying and what’s required.
 The vast majority of apartments available for sale in New York City are in cooperative buildings or co-ops, which are quite different from condos.
 It’s crucial that you understand the difference between condo and coop apartments.

 Condos vs. Co-ops, pros and cons